akhikhl/unpuzzle/README.md

 By default all OSGi-bundles are installed into "eclipse-kepler" maven group.
 You can define other maven group by providing your own [configuration](#gradle-plugin-extension).

-If installation finishes with success, Unpuzzle "remembers" it by creating marker file "$buildDir/eclipseArtifactsInstalled".
-If installEclipse task is invoked again later, it will first check whether marker file exists.
-If it does, the installation is skipped.
+Before installing maven artifacts this task checks whether folder $HOME/.m2/repository/eclipse-kepler already exists.
+If it does, no installation is performed.

+**Hint**: you can force re-installation of maven artifacts by manually deleting $HOME/.m2/repository/eclipse-kepler folder or by invoking [uninstallEclipse](#uninstalleclipse] task.

 installEclipse task depends on [downloadEclipse](#downloadeclipse] task.